tylingsoft/markdown-core/README.md

 1. toc doesn't support superscript, subscript, font awesome...etc.
     1. hard, need to learn how markdown-it is implemented.
     1. or it's not necessary?
-1. make source map configurable
+1. make source map configurable, disabed by default
-1. toc must support min level and max level
 1. toc and heading anchor must be implemented in separate plugins
+    1. necessary?

 ## note